tombanach/DataBaseEditor/README.md

 # Smay Database Editor

-Application for editing the company database for orders
+This is my engineering thesis and application for editing the company database for orders